jon-harper/E34M1/docs/modules/rear.md

 **Description**

-This inlet accepts a 15mm ID CPAP hose.
-It is held in place with two (2) zip ties.
+This inlet accepts a 15mm ID CPAP hose, secured by zip ties.

-CPAP hoses typically come with a latching mechanism on each end; these must be cut off.
+CPAP hoses typically come with a latching mechanism on each end; these must be removed.

 [**Revision:**](#revision-history) v2